Mental Health Impacts of AI Companions: Triangulating Social Media Quasi-Experiments, User Perspectives, and Relational Theory: Introduction

 For RQ1, we conducted a large-scale quasi-experimental analysis of longitudinal social media data.
 Specifically, we collected public Reddit discussions from subreddits where \acc{}s are actively used (e.g., \textit{r/Replika}) alongside comparison control groups of users not engaged with \acc{}s.
 Reddit's design---pseudonymity and topic-specific moderated communities---makes it well-suited for examining sensitive disclosures and naturalistic conversational behavior over time~\cite{de2014mental, ernala2017linguistic,garg2021detecting,yuan2024examining}.
-We adopted a theory-driven lens to operationalize and measure users' \textit{affective}, \textit{behavioral}, and \textit{cognitive} outcomes across one year before and after their first self-disclosed \acc{} interaction, enabling assessment of longitudinal psychosocial changes~\cite{saha2018social}.
+We adopted a theory-driven lens to operationalize and measure users' \textit{affective}, \textit{behavioral}, and \textit{cognitive} outcomes across one year before and after their first self-disclosed \acc{} interaction, enabling assessment of longitudinal psychosocial change~\cite{saha2018social}.
 We applied a causal inference framework with stratified propensity score matching and Difference-in-Differences (DiD) regression to estimate treatment effects.
-Our analysis revealed mixed psychosocial effects of engaging with \acc{}s: users exhibited increased affective and grief-related language, higher readability and interpersonal focus, but also increased symptomatic expression of loneliness and suicidal ideation.
+Our analysis revealed mixed psychosocial effects of engaging with \acc{}s: users showed increased grief-related language, higher interpersonal focus, but also increased symptomatic expressions of depression, loneliness, and suicidal ideation.

-For RQ2, we conducted in-depth semi-structured interviews with 15 \acc{} users to capture the nuanced, subjective dimensions of their experiences.
+For RQ2, we conducted in-depth semi-structured interviews with 18 \acc{} users to capture the nuanced, subjective dimensions of their experiences.
 Through inductive coding and thematic analysis, we identified recurring patterns in emotional support, self-expression, social connection, and potential over-reliance.
 We situated our findings within Knapp's relational development model~\cite{knapp1978social}.
 Our qualitative analysis showed that \acc{}s shaped users' lives in complex and ambivalent ways.
 While \acc{}s provided emotional validation, safe spaces for self-expression, and opportunities for social confidence, they also introduced risks of over-reliance, emotional discomfort, stigma, and social withdrawal that evolve with the depth of the relationship.

 Finally, we triangulated insights across quantitative and qualitative methods, adopting a theory-driven lens informed by psychology and social science research on psychosocial wellbeing, social support, and relationship development~\cite{knapp1978social}.
 This contextualization allowed us to connect observable changes in language and behavior with participants' lived experiences articulated in the interviews, and to interpret user perspectives within established models of relationship processes.
 Such a comprehensive approach provides richer explanatory power than either method alone, aligning with calls in HCI and social computing to combine computational analyses with qualitative inquiry and theory-driven interpretation for a deeper understanding of technology-mediated wellbeing~\cite{ernala2019methodological,das2022semantic,chancellor2019human}.
 In doing so, we contribute methodological, empirical, and theoretical insights into the psychosocial impacts of AI companionship.
 In the Discussion, we explore how our study informs broader debates on AI companions' roles in mental health, risks of emotional dependency and over-reliance, along with the value of relationship models in design and evaluation.
 Together, our work makes the following contributions: